Morelli's

 Morelli's Gelato is a producer and retailer of ice cream.
 The company was founded in 1907 by Giuseppe Morelli.
 Initially he sold ice cream from a bicycle with his son Mario.
 As the business grew, an ice cream van was used.
 In 1932, an ice cream parlour was opened on the seafront of the seaside resort of Broadstairs.

 The company now has several branches which included a flagship concession in Harrods Food Hall and more recently, the historic Covent Garden market building and Portobello Road as well as global franchises in Dubai (Dubai Mall, JBR and Mall of Emirates), Kuwait (Avenues Mall), Bahrain Bahrain City Centre, Saudi Arabia (Mall of Dhahran), Manila, (Rockwell, Shangri-La Plaza and GH Mall), Kuala Lumpur (Bangsar), Tbilisi (Saburtalo), Libreville (Pont Gué Gué) and the Café de Paris, Monte Carlo.

 Morelli's have opened a summer pop-up at the vintage Dreamland Theme Park.

-In addition to luxury gelato which is produced fresh every day, in every store, Morelli's gelato also serve their own blend of Kilimanjaro coffee and their signature, elaborate, retro sundaes.
+In addition to luxury gelato which is produced fresh every day, in every store, Morelli's gelato also serve their own blend of Kilimanjaro coffee and their sundaes.

-Morelli's has also featured many times in TV/Films, such as Mary Berry, BBC's The One Show and The Lady in the Van.
-It has also been voted No1 of the 5 Best Ice Cream parlours in the UK by the Telegraph, Top 10 by The Times, and Stylist magazine, as well as some of the best gelato in London and the best ice cream in Britain by Conde Nast Traveller.
+Morelli's has also been featured many times in TV/Films, such as Mary Berry, BBC's The One Show and The Lady in the Van.
+It has also been voted No.1 of the 5 Best Ice Cream parlours in the UK by the Telegraph, Top 10 by The Times, and Stylist magazine, as well as some of the best gelato in London and the best ice cream in Britain by Conde Nast Traveller.